 People often wonder how there can be different interpretations of the same datasets.
 In Part 2 of this activity, we will deliberately set up a "strawman" of a dataset that has been selected to maximize the potential for incorrect interpretation in order to see how different interpretations can arise.
 To do this we will take advantage of the fact that there is natural variability in the concentration of CO2 in the atmosphere due to the seasonality of plant growth.
 We will make two plots, each containing several months of data at Mauna Loa.

-- Look at the Octoberto May plot.
-If you had never seen the full range of data spanning multiple decades, what might you conclude from this plot?
+- Look at the October to April plot.
+Pretend you have never seen the full range of data spanning multiple decades.
+Estimate the rate of change of atmospheric carbon dioxide from this plot.

-- Look at the Juneto October plot.
-If you had never seen the full range of data spanning multiple decades, what might you conclude from this plot?
+- Look at the June to October plot.
+Pretend you have never seen the full range of data spanning multiple decades.
+Estimate the rate of change of atmospheric carbon dioxide from this plot.

 - Why is it so important to sample the atmosphere continuously and for a long period of time?